 Economic justification.
 To assess economic justification, we selected nine items from the widely used economic system justification scale (Jost & Thompson, 2000).
-Participants were asked to rate their agreement with the following items on a scale from $1(strongly\ disagree)$ to $9(strongly\ agree)$ : (1) "If people work hard, they almost always get what they want"; (2) "There are many reasons to think that the economic system is unfair" (reverse coded); (3) "Poor people are not essentially different from rich people" (reverse coded); (4) "Most people who don't get ahead in our society should not blame the system; they have only themselves to blame"; (5) "Social class differences reflect differences in the natural order of things"; (6) "Economic differences in the society reflect an illegitimate distribution of resources" (reverse coded); (7) "Economic positions are legitimate reflections of people's achievements"; (8) "It is unfair to have an economic system which produces extreme wealth and extreme poverty at the same time" (reverse coded); and (9) "There are no inherent differences between rich and poor; it is purely a matter of the circumstances into which you are born."
-The mean of the nine items served as our measure of economic justification ( $\alpha = .69$ ).
+Participants were asked to rate their agreement with the following items on a scale from 1(strongly disagree) to 9(strongly agree): (1) "If people work hard, they almost always get what they want"; (2) "There are many reasons to think that the economic system is unfair" (reverse coded); (3) "Poor people are not essentially different from rich people" (reverse coded); (4) "Most people who don't get ahead in our society should not blame the system; they have only themselves to blame"; (5) "Social class differences reflect differences in the natural order of things"; (6) "Economic differences in the society reflect an illegitimate distribution of resources" (reverse coded); (7) "Economic positions are legitimate reflections of people's achievements"; (8) "It is unfair to have an economic system which produces extreme wealth and extreme poverty at the same time" (reverse coded); and (9) "There are no inherent differences between rich and poor; it is purely a matter of the circumstances into which you are born."
+The mean of the nine items served as our measure of economic justification ($\alpha = .69$).

 Race essentialism.
 To assess racial essentialism, we selected 6 items from the race conceptions scale, which is designed to assess the degree to which people hold a biological vs. social theory of race (Williams & Eberhardt, 2008).
 Participants were asked to rate their agreement with the following items on a scale from 1(strongly disagree) to 7(strongly agree): (1) "No one can change his or her race; you are who you are"; (2) "It's natural to notice the racial group to which people belong"; (3) "I believe physical features determine race"; (4) "How a person is defined racially depends on the social context" (reverse coded); (5) "Young children probably learn about which people fall into which racial groups automatically, without much help from adults"; (6) "The political climate can dictate whether someone is categorized as Black or White" (reverse coded).
-The reliability of the 6-item measure was poor ( $\alpha = .38$ ).
+The reliability of the 6-item measure was poor ($\alpha = .38$).
 We therefore dropped two items that would serve to increase the reliability from .38 to .61.
-The two dropped items were the following: "How a person is defined racially depends on the social context" (reverse coded) and "The political climate can dictate whether someone is categorized as Black or White" (reverse coded).
-The mean of the remaining 4 items served as our measure of race essentialism ( $\alpha = .61$ ).
+The two dropped items were the following: "How a person is defined racially depends on the social context" (reverse coded) and "The political climate can dictate whether someone is categorized as Black or White" (reverse coded) and "The political climate can dictate whether someone is categorized as Black or White" (reverse coded) and "The political climate can dictate whether someone is categorized as Black or White" (reverse coded).
+The remaining 4 items served as our measure of race essentialism ($\alpha = .61$).